How Do I Plan Financially When My Paychecks Are Inconsistent?

-Welcome to Taking Stock, a space where we can take a deep breath and try to figure out what the COVID-19 economy really means for our finances.
-Every month, personal finance expert Paco de Leon will answer your most difficult, emotionally charged questions about money.
-This last two years have forced many of us to reprioritize our finances, and there’s no clear road map for getting through the pandemic yet — but Taking Stock is here to help us figure it out together.
+Welcome to Taking Stock, a space where we can take a deep breath and try to figure out what the post-COVID-19 economy really means for our finances.
+This is where personal finance expert Paco de Leon will answer your most difficult, emotionally charged questions about money.

-This month, we're talking about what it's like to feel financially secure as a self-employed freelancer with sporadic paychecks.
+Today, we're talking about what it's like to feel financially secure as a self-employed freelancer with sporadic paycheques.
 How do you manage your money to ensure you have a safety net when your pay schedule is inconsistent?

+My husband and I are both TV writers.
+We get paid in lump sums, so when money is coming in, we feel rich.
+But we have long stretches between paycheques, and the last stretch has been really long.
+Since the pandemic, work has been so slow, and my savings are on their last gasp.
+My partner and I have been working for over 10 years, so our past income wasn't a fluke, but even in those years of consistent income, there were scary dips where suddenly a project didn't go through and we were broke again.

 Advertisement